 The movie: when lag becomes art 🎬

-They confirmed a live-action film, and we all know what that means: someone is going to try to fit Elden Ring's story into two hours.
-Surely the director promises fidelity, but we'll end up watching an actor in plastic armor running in slow motion while an epic soundtrack tries to cover up that the script is a YouTube summary.
-The best part will be that, if the film has editing flaws, they'll call them artistic decisions.
+A live-action film has been confirmed, and we all know what that means: someone is going to try to cram Elden Ring's story into two hours.
+The director will surely promise fidelity, but we'll end up watching an actor in plastic armor running in slow motion while an epic soundtrack tries to cover up the fact that the script is a YouTube summary.
+The best part is that if the film has editing flaws, they'll call them artistic decisions.
 Just like in the games, you know.